ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 Phone.DemoApi{
     setBody(...)
 }
+...
 ```

 # Crypto
 ## Cipher
-First you need to provide a `Cipher` in module `shared` with customed protocol from other
+First you need to provide a `Cipher` in module `shared` with customed protocol with other
 Kotlin multiplatform Crypto libraries.
 {{< codeImg "crypto/cipher.png" >}}